cristianmercado19/ionic-oAuth-example/README.md

 ### You should now about...
 - Ionic & AngularJS
-- gulp (although it's not completly relevant for this proyect)
+- gulp (although it's not completely relevant for this project)

 ## Step 0: Basic concept oAuth
 > The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.
 This specification replaces and obsoletes the OAuth 1.0 protocol described in RFC 5849.

-For this main reason, OAuth was implemented for different companies such as Google, Facebook, Tweeter etc. You will have the posibility to implement many solution underestanding this one.
+For this main reason, OAuth was implemented for different companies such as Google, Facebook, and Tweeter etc. You will have the possibility to implement many solution understanding this one.

 ## Step 1: Google configuration
 There are many step previously to work with an application.
 It's a relevant point in order to avoid future issues.

 ### Project
-You yould create a project in google.
+You should create a project in google.
 Log-in in your google account and go to [https://console.developers.google.com/project](https://console.developers.google.com/project)

 ![](https://github.com/cristianmercado19/ionic-oAuth-example/blob/master/images/01%20Projects.png)

 ### Activation
 There are two important configurations.
-Firstone, the oAuth `Credential` and secondone, the `APIs` availability.
+First one, the oAuth `Credential` and second one, the `APIs` availability.

 ![](https://github.com/cristianmercado19/ionic-oAuth-example/blob/master/images/02%20Overview%20%20%20ebrickApi.png)

 ### Credentials
-Goahead with credentials.
+Go ahead with credentials.

 ![](https://github.com/cristianmercado19/ionic-oAuth-example/blob/master/images/03%20Credentials%20%20%20ebrickApi.png)